 Made possible with a gift from Glenn and Carol Queen and Ethel Pickens, the Pickens-Queen Teacher Award is awarded annually to recognize the importance of teaching at Marshall University and to provide encouragement and incentive for teaching achievement by newer faculty members.
 The $1000 award is presented to three junior faculty members.

 - be in a fulltime tenure-track appointment in a unit that reports to Academic Affairs;

 - have at least one year fulltime, tenure-track teaching experience at Marshall and no more than five years of credited fulltime teaching experience.
 (For the purposes of this award, “credited fulltime teaching experience” refers to the total years of experience that Academic Affairs counts as part of a faculty member’s tenured or tenure-track appointment at Marshall University.)

-[Please note that a faculty member can receive any given teaching award only once in his or her service at Marshall University.
-Previous recipients of the Pickens Queen Teacher Award are listed here: http://www.marshall.edu/ctl/?page_id=1577]
+Please Note: A faculty member can receive any given teaching award only once in his or her service at Marshall University.
+Previous recipients of the Pickens Queen Teacher Award are listed here: http://www.marshall.edu/ctl/?page_id=1577.

 - A current vita

 - A sample assignment from any course taught by the candidate at Marshall University

 - Sample syllabi for two different courses taught by the candidate at Marshall University